open-telemetry/opentelemetry-go/bridge/opencensus/README.md

 ## The Problem: Mixing OpenCensus and OpenTelemetry libraries

-In a perfect world, one would simply migrate their entire go application --including cusotom instrumentation, libraries, and exporters-- from OpenCensus to OpenTelemetry all at once.
+In a perfect world, one would simply migrate their entire go application --including custom instrumentation, libraries, and exporters-- from OpenCensus to OpenTelemetry all at once.
 In the real world, dependency constraints, third-party ownership of libraries, or other reasons may require mixing OpenCensus and OpenTelemetry libraries in a single application.

 However, if you create the following spans in a go application: